Write or amend your Will when your circumstances change

 Your Will is not automatically revoked by divorce.
 However, new legislation now means that any references to your former spouse in your Will are automatically revoked.
 So if you divorce, you will need to amend or write a new Will.

-Our Will Kit is designed for straightforward situations.
+Our Will Kit is designed for Australia in straightforward situations.
 For more complex situations – you own property overseas; you are part owner of a business; you are a beneficiary of a family trust; you have a “mixed” family with children from former relationships; you have disabled children – we recommend you consult a specialist lawyer.

 I’m getting married (or re-married) …